maralorn/nix-output-monitor/README.md

 **The output will only refresh, when nix prints a new line.** This mean the timer will feel laggy.
 But in a sense it isn‘t.
 Actually nom seems to be quite efficient.

+## Strengths

 Luckily I don‘t think this program screws up anything more than your terminal.

-## Strengths

-nom ignores any output it doesn‘t recognize and will always print out everything it receives so you can never loose information. (besides coloring of nix output).
+nom ignores any output it doesn‘t recognize and will always print out everything it receives.
+So you can never loose information (besides coloring of nix output).

-nom does not assume that you run exaclty one nix-build.
+nom does not assume that you run exactly one nix-build.
 If you run e.g. a script running multiple builds it will aggregate the information of all of them.